madbaker/madbaker-blog/src/content/posts/2025/2025-07-07-new-website.md

 ## Eleventy

 - Optimized images using the updated Eleventy-img plugin
-- more structured documents and more rigourous use of front matter like how [Miriam]() does it.
+- more structured documents and more rigourous use of front matter like how [Miriam](https://www.miriamsuzanne.com/) does it.
-- create pages for major project tags
+- create pages for major project tags (again, sort of like how Miriam does it.)
 - implement search without using Netlify functions

 ## CSS